-That’s why the inaugural Lighthouse Awards were created – to showcase the amazing people doing the work to lead others in diversity, equity and inclusion.
-Nominations are now being accepted on the 2020 Equity Conference website.
+That’s why the San Diego County Office of Education created the Lighthouse Awards – to showcase the amazing people doing the work to lead others in diversity, equity, and inclusion.
+Nominations are being accepted now through Dec.
+8 on the Equity Conference 2021 website.

 Take a minute to review the award categories and then nominate someone who deserves to be recognized.

-- No Place for Hate Leader award goes to an active member of his/her/their school’s No Place for Hate® advisory committee and demonstrates leadership ability in his/her/their role on the committee and throughout the school community.
-This person embodies the values of No Place for Hate® laid out in the Resolution of Respect by ADL.
+No Place for Hate® Leader award goes to an active member of their school’s No Place for Hate® committee and demonstrates leadership in their role on the committee and throughout the school community.
+This person embodies the values laid out in ADL's No Place for Hate® pledge and has continued to put the commitment of No Place for Hate® at the forefront of their school community even in these challenging times.